All About Love (Yeng Constantino album): Background

-All About Love is Constantino's attempt to tackle new genres beyond her mostly pop-rock image, and serves as a prelude to her wedding with fellow musician Yan Asuncion, which was to be held on February 14, 2015.
+All About Love is Constantino's attempt to tackle new sound beyond her mostly pop-rock image, and serves as a prelude to her wedding with fellow musician Yan Asuncion, which was held on February 14, 2015.
 The 10-track album includes two songs originally composed by Constantino, three songs written and composed by Asuncion, and the other songs by some of her favorite composers in the local music industry.
 The single "Ikaw" preceded the album, released with a music video on August 23, 2014.